 A lot has been said and written over the last few months about the WA election and its eventual outcome, and it wont be long before we start all over again discussing the possible strategies and outcome of a referendum on a Welsh Parliament.
 So I thought it was about time that we got back to discussing Welsh Independence - in particular, what form a future Welsh state might take.

 I personally believe that we should be aiming to create a Republic but the use of the term Republican often solicits a negative response.
-To most people the term is simply anti-monarchist, and provokes unionists to start weeping nostalgically about the Royal Family, the loss of the British Empire, and Britishness (whatever that is Mr Brown)
+To most people the term is simply anti-monarchist, and provokes unionists to start weeping nostalgically about the Royal Family, the loss of the British Empire, and Britishness (whatever that is Mr Brown).
+To others the term is associated with Irish Republicanism and they immediately start to make comparisons with Sinn Fein and the IRA and other assorted terrorists.

 But republican ideals are the basis for many modern democracies, most notably the American & French Republics, and their guiding values are simple: